 Creating and inspiring a love of English is extremely important to us at Knights Enham.
 We do this by giving our children as many opportunities as possible to read, write and spell words for themselves and to explore new words and challenging vocabulary.
 Across school our children are given the chance to experience individual sounds and words and a range of texts, including stories, poems, non-fiction texts and video clips.

-We think it is important for children to develop a love of reading, and to enjoy a range of books.
-We have a lovely school library, which each class can visit each week, and children can take a book to share at home.
-We have a coloured book-band system for home reading, which children will progress through as their reading becomes more fluent.
+We think it is important for children to develop a love of reading and to enjoy a range of books.
+We have a well resourced school library, which each class can visit each week and children can take a book to share at home.
+We have a coloured book-band system for home reading which children will progress through as their reading becomes more fluent.
 Although reading speed is important, fluent reading means to be able to understand the text and talk accurately about what has been read.
 Sometimes books need to be re-read to aid this understanding.
-Children read individually each day during ‘Reading Routine,’ which is sometimes on their own, or with and adult.
-We also use Guided Reading sessions each week, which allows children to access a more challenging book than they would read on their own, with the support of an adult.
-We celebrate children’s love of reading and their hard work at practising at home, by giving out reading rewards.
+Children read individually each day during ‘Reading Routine’ and this is sometimes on their own or with an adult.
+We also use Guided Reading sessions each week to enable children to access a more challenging book than they would read on their own, with the support of an adult.
+We celebrate children’s love of reading and their hard work practising at home, by giving out reading rewards.

 Phonics and Spelling